turingschool/backend-curriculum-site/module1/projects/black_thursday.markdown

 3. Create a [Waffle.io](http://waffle.io) account for project management.
 4. Setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way

+#### Special Notes

+This project will require you to be running version 2.3.x of Ruby.
+This will get you used to working in an older version of Ruby and you will learn how to work with different versions of Rubies using rbenv.

+Documentation for rbenv can be found [here](https://github.com/rbenv/rbenv/blob/master/README.md)

 ### Spec Harness

 This project will be assessed with the help of a [spec harness](https://github.com/turingschool/black_thursday_spec_harness).
 The `README.md` file includes instructions for setup and usage.
 Note that the spec harness **is not** a replacement for your own test suite.